min69u/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## A Skeleton walked into a bar he said I need a beer and a mop